alexanderthclark/Stats1101/_sources/solutions.md

 School A can maintain a higher admission rate even if the admission rate is above 50% for school B.

-Again, let A have an average of 1000 with an SD of 1.
+Let A have an average of 1000 with an SD of 1.
 Let school B have an average of 1200 and an SD of 100.
 Put the admission cutoff at 900.
-This will exclude essentially 0% of students in school A. This will exlcude those 3 SD below the average at school B, or about 0.15%.
+This will exclude essentially 0% of students in school A (100 SD below the average).
+This will exlcude those 3 SD below the average at school B, or about 0.15%.

 ```{solution-end}
 ```